traefik/traefik/docs/content/providers/file.md

 ### Go Templating

 !!! warning
-    Go Templating only works along with dedicated configuration files.
+    Go Templating only works along with dedicated dynamic configuration files.
-    Templating does not work in the Traefik main configuration file.
+    Templating does not work in the Traefik main static configuration file.

 Traefik allows using Go templating.
 Thus, it's possible to define easily lot of routers, services and TLS certificates as described in the file `template-rules.toml` :